ALL IDEAS

 talkie memos

-Step 2: Read them as a batch
+Step 2: Read them as a batch, not one by one

 ThreadAppeared in